ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/mobile/moblabel.html.markdown

 <td width="15">
 </td>
 <td width="779">
     Dial/Email/SMS/URL.
 Define a link from the widget.
 For Email/SMS/URL additional parameters (Subject/Body etc) can also be set.
 Dial & SMS for use with Mobile apps.
-See also: [mobileDial()](/developers/user-guide/scripting-apis/client-api/app-functions/mobiledial) , [mobileEmail()](/developers/user-guide/scripting-apis/client-api/app-functions/mobileemail) , [mobileSMS()](/developers/user-guide/scripting-apis/client-api/app-functions/mobilesms)
+See also: <a href="/developers/user-guide/scripting-apis/client-api/app-functions/mobiledial">mobileDial()</a> , <a href="/developers/user-guide/scripting-apis/client-api/app-functions/mobileemail) , <a href="/developers/user-guide/scripting-apis/client-api/app-functions/mobilesms">mobileSMS(">mobileEmail()</a></a>

 </td>
 </tr>